Total and dark mass from observations of galaxy centers with Machine Learning: Discussion

-Another obvious application is the one proposed by the CAMELS team \citep{2022_one_galaxy_camels,2023cosmo_multiple_gal}, also known as "cosmology with one or more galaxies". {\it Would that work?} Answering this question in a quantitative way is beyond the purpose of this paper.
+Another obvious application is the one proposed by the CAMELS team \citep{2022_one_galaxy_camels,2023cosmo_multiple_gal}, also known as whether cosmology with one or more galaxies, but it is not clear whether it would work.
+Answering this question in a quantitative way is beyond the purpose of this paper.
 However, we believe we have proved that this is possible using real data, as the ML tools are sensitive to small variations of the scaling relations, regardless these are introduced by feedback or cosmology.
-Of course, the sensitivity to the cosmology can be be inferior to other more effective cosmological probes (see e.g. galaxy clusters, \citealt{Qiu2023_cosmo_cl_ML}).
+Of course, the sensitivity to the cosmology can be inferior to other more effective cosmological probes (see, e.g., galaxy clusters, \citealt{Qiu2023_cosmo_cl_ML}).
 However, independent tests using more classical statistical methods have also shown that this is possible using galaxy observations \citep{busillo2023casco}.